hyperledger/indy-node/docs/source/transactions.md

         Constraint Type.
 As of now, the following constraint types are supported:

-            - 'ROLE': a constraint defining how many siganatures of a given role are required
+            - "ROLE": a constraint defining how many siganatures of a given role are required
-            - 'OR': logical disjunction for all constraints from `auth_constraints`
+            - "OR": logical disjunction for all constraints from `auth_constraints`
-            - 'AND': logical conjunction for all constraints from `auth_constraints`
+            - "AND": logical conjunction for all constraints from `auth_constraints`
-            - 'FORBIDDEN': a constraint for not allowed actions
+            - "FORBIDDEN": a constraint for not allowed actions

-    - fields if `'constraint_id': 'OR'` or `'constraint_id': 'AND'`
+    - fields if `"constraint_id": "OR"` or `"constraint_id": "AND"`

         - `auth_constraints` (list)

             A list of constraints.
 Any number of nested constraints is supported recursively

-    - fields if `'constraint_id': 'ROLE'`:
+    - fields if `"constraint_id": "ROLE"`:

         - `role` (string enum)